chrisjackson-pellicle/paragone-nf/README.md

 **06_trim_tips**

-Contains treefiles with long tips pruned out via the following processes:
+Contains tree files with long tips pruned out via the following processes:

 - Trim tips that > relative_cutoff and >10 times longer than sister branch
 - Trim any tips that are > absolute_cutoff